Unicity/Chimera/classes/Unicity/VLD/README.md

 ### External Blocks

 An external block is defined using a string.
-The string's text is file path to another `.vld` file, which in turn be treated as the body of the block.
+The string contains the file path to another `.vld` file, which is in turn treated as the body of the block.

 ```
 "classpath:file.vld"